 It can be purchased in both powder and tablet form, and usual dosages range from 1 to 3 grams, but as much as 10 grams daily has been proven effective in studies exploring spirulina’s health effects.

 One tablespoon of dried spirulina delivers 4 grams of protein with only 20 calories; it also provides respectable amounts of many vital nutrients.
 (2)

-- Smaller amounts of potassium, manganese and magnesium, as well as other nutrients necessary for maintaining the human body
+It also includes smaller amounts of potassium and magnesium, as well as other nutrients necessary for maintaining the human body

 The protein in spirulina is considered comparable to that found in eggs, containing all the essential amino acids; the low amounts of fat will provide some omega-6 and omega-3 fatty acids in a ratio of 1.5 to 1.

 Let’s look at the range of health benefits you may realize if you include spirulina in your diet.